ypinhsuan/tp/docs/UserGuide.md

 #### Adding a class : `add-class`

-If you would like to add a new class, you can make use of this command.
+If you would like to add a new class, you can use this command.

 **Format**: `add-class n\CLASS_NAME`
 * Adds a class with the specified `CLASS_NAME`.